ably/ably-asset-tracking-android/README.md

 For the greatest flexibility it is possible to provide a custom implementation of the `ResolutionPolicy` interface.
 In this implementation the application developer can define which logic will be applied to their own parameters, including how resolution is to be determined based on the those parameters and requests from subscribers.

 Please see `DefaultResolutionPolicy` [implementation](publishing-sdk/src/main/java/com/ably/tracking/publisher/DefaultResolutionPolicyFactory.kt) for an example.

+## Contributing

+For guidance on how to contribute to this project, see [CONTRIBUTING.md](CONTRIBUTING.md).